sneakers-the-rat/infrastructure/index.markdown

 The fractal nature of provenance --- where if one can trace an intellectual lineage through its data, one solves credit assignment as centrality within a network.

 High school biology classrooms are able to directly interface with the fundament of science, open questions are directly open to students,

+!! ethical magnitude can't be lost, the information monopolists are 7 or the 10 largest companies in the world, and they got that way by buying industries like ours. https://2020.internethealthreport.org/slideshow-internet-health/#3

 # References